f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 **Navigation:** Click Update

-From client machine validate that you can still reach the application
+From client machine validate the behavior of the Policy an dthe associated Rule List

-We will use Cywin Terminal for more controlled testing in
+We will use Cywin Terminal to allow us to specify the source IP address.
+This is done by leveraging an iRule which SNAT's the source IP to match the X-Forwarded-For header.
+This iRule is applied to EXT_VIP_10_1_10_30

 .. code-block:: console